Read about how 7–9-year-old children learn and develop.

 By now many children are developing their writing skills and becoming proficient drawers.
 They also get a great sense of achievement from seeing what they have created.

-A mini-project on animals is easy to set up.
+A mini-project on animals, for example, is easy to set up.
 Each child chooses an animal they like.
-They draw a picture of the animal and write sentences based on a model* provided by the teacher.
+They draw a picture of the animal and write sentences based on a model (see below) provided by the teacher.
 The pictures are neatly mounted on the classroom walls.
 Invite parents in too to see these lovely displays.

+Get children to create funny composite animals, e.g. one with a tiger’s head, a bear’s tummy and an elephant’s legs (For example, this Funny animals arts and craft activity).
 This fun game works on many levels.
 Children can enjoy it purely visually and can also practise their English through it.
-It is very good for the possessive ‘ s.
+It is also very good for using the possessive 's.